CDCgov/PyRenew/model/docs/getting-started.md

 `pyrenew` leverages `numpyro`’s flexibility to build models via composition.
 As a principle, most objects in `pyrenew` can be treated as random variables we can sample.
-At the top-level `pyrenew` has two metaclass from which most objects inherit: `RandomVariable` and `Model`.
+At the top-level `pyrenew` has two metaclasses from which most objects inherit: `RandomVariable` and `Model`.
 From them, the following four sub-modules arise:

 - The `process` sub-module,
 - The `deterministic` sub-module,